-Analysis of Whole Genome Sequencing with MPI on HPC Architecture Jarlier F ^(1, 2, 3), Fedy N (5), Sirotti L(5), Hupé P ^(1, 2, 3, 4) (1) Institut Curie, Paris France, (2) INSERM U900, Paris France, (3) Mines ParisTech, Paris France, (4) CNRS UMR144, Paris France, (5) Université Paris V, Paris France Motivation:
+Advance in analysis of Whole Genome Sequencing in the field of HPC Jarlier F ^(1, 2, 3,6), Fedy N (5), Sirotti L(5), Magalahes T (5), Paganiban P (5), Deloger M ^(1,2,3,6), Hupé P ^(1, 2, 3, 4, 6) (1) Institut Curie, Paris France, (2) INSERM U900, Paris France, (3) Mines ParisTech, Paris France, (4) CNRS UMR144, Paris France, (5) Université Paris V, Paris France, (6) PSL Research University, F-75005 Paris, France.
+Motivation:

 The Next Generation Sequencing (NGS) technology offers new insights in cancer research and personalized medicine.
 Due to its large scale approach, we can detect genetic alterations with an unprecedent accuracy.
 Due to the decreasing cost of sequencing, whole genome sequencing becomes more widely used in research project.
 In a near future, it will likely become a tool for daily clinical practice.
 The drawbacks of such breakthrough are the volume of generated data and also the complexity of the downstream analysis.
 For instance, a whole genome sequencing with a 40X coverage is 400GB and a variant analysis will last for a week with current pipelines.
-Actual software tools, used in pipelines, lacks of scalability.

-To tackle traditionnal bottlenecks, we have used a parallelization with message passing interface paradigm has many advantages : it transfers input-output (IO) file system latencies at network level ; MPI also provides many optimizations such as collective operations to optimize IO; it provides communication between jobs; it also avoids copy of data thanks to derived datatype.
-The classical NGS pipeline consists of two steps.
+To tackle traditionnal bottlenecks, we have used the parallelization with message passing interface paradigm has many advantages : it transfers input-output (IO) file system latencies at network level; MPI also provides many optimizations such as collective operations to optimize IO; it provides communication between jobs; it also avoids copy of data thanks to derived datatype.
+Early stages of NGS pipeline consists of two steps.
 The first step is the alignment of small nucleotide sequences (called reads) on a referenced genome.
 The second step is the sorting of the alignment result according to chromosome and genomic position.
 These operations are essential but time consuming.
 Therefore we propose to optimize the two steps using MPI technology.
-In the first part we present an overview of the parallelized workflow that we have implemented and then we show the results we have obtained on whole human genome samples.
+In the first part we present an overview of the parallelized workflow that we have implemented and then we show the results we have obtained on whole human genomes an exoms samples.
 1) Description of the MPI workflow Every NGS pipeline starts with the two following operations: the alignment and the sorting.
 The alignment consists in finding the position of small fragments of DNA produced by the sequencers.
 Number of reads at a particular position is called the coverage of a sample.
 The deeper the coverage the better the reconstructed sequence is around 30X, 40X and even 100X.
-For instance, a whole genome sequencing with 100X coverage produces 1 TB of data.
+For instance, a whole genome sequencing with 100X coverage produces 1 TB of data after alignment.
 After intensive study of the alignment and sorting algorithms we have noticed that a major part of bottlenecks are in the IO file access where all the latency is.
 To solve that problem we have decided to transfer IO constraints to the network level.
 Other optimizations have been implemented such as : collective operation, shared memory, indexing, derived datatype.
 It turns out that these optimizations have reduced drastically the time and the memory consumption.

-- Data organization

 Overview of the alignment algorithm

+- Parallel Bitonic sort of position

+Overview of the sorting algorithm

+Variant calling (Non MPI)

-2) Description of the IT architecture
+2) Description of the COBALT architecture at TGCC

 For fast reading and writing, collective operations are mandatory but these optimizations can only be achieved upon a custom distributed file system.
-At Institut Curie we use BeeGFS.
-We have also tested our solution on Lustre with the same performances.

-- Doubling recursion sort of genomic position Walltime to map and sort 1.2 billions reads (100x100) Overview of the sorting algorithm 3) Results In this section we present results we have obtained on both the Insitut Curie cluster and TGCC cluster (CEA, Bruyères-Le-Châtel, France).
+3) Results In this section we present results we have obtained on TGCC cluster (CEA, Bruyères-Le-Châtel, France).